-PM=particulate matter; ED=emergency department; URI=upper respiratory infection; cRR=cumulative relative risk; CI=confidence interval; AOD=aerosol optical depth; OR=odds ratio; RR=relative risk; ARI=acute respiratory infection volcanoes, the type, intensity and magnitude of the eruption, duration of the eruption, and external factors, such as wind strength, wind direction, and change in the wind direction during eruption.16 The health effects of volcanic ash depend on particle size, mineral composition, and physicochemical properties of ash particle's surface.16
+PM=particulate matter; ED=emergency department; URI=upper respiratory infection; cRR=cumulative relative risk; CI=confidence interval; AOD=aerosol optical depth; OR=odds ratio; RR=relative risk; ARI=acute respiratory infection

-The effect of volcanic eruption on respiratory health status was shown in the study of Tyas et al,12 that ARI cases were increased after volcanic ash exposure and Trisnawati et al that analyzed Merapi eruption composition consisted of crystalline silica in ash eruption.^{17,18} Inhalation of these particles induced respiratory tract inflammation including bronchitis, asthma, and chronic exposure leads to pneumonoultramicroscopicsilicovolcanoconiosis.17 Furthermore, the size of the particles will affect their penetration ability.
+The effect of volcanic eruption on respiratory health status was shown in the study of Tyas et al, that ARI cases were increased after volcanic ash exposure and Trisnawati et al that analyzed Merapi eruption composition consisted of crystalline silica in ash eruption.
+Inhalation of these particles induced respiratory tract inflammation including bronchitis, asthma, and chronic exposure leads to pneumonoultramicroscopicsilicovolcanoconiosis.
+Furthermore, the size of the particles will affect their penetration ability.
 Particles >15 mm diameter will not penetrate to respiratory tract beyond the nose.
 The particles <10 mm may cause lung irritation when entering the bronchioles.
 Respirable particles are fine particles <4 mm, and have a role in alveolar health because they can penetrate the alveolar region.
-Inhalation of large quantities of these particles over the long-term will worsen the condition of the respiratory tract.17 Other factors that contributed to health status was type of occupational.
-Tyas et al12 found that farmers or outdoor jobs rarely use personal equipment tools, such as masks, and are exposed to ash continuously during work.
+Inhalation of large quantities of these particles over the long-term will worsen the condition of the respiratory tract.
+Other factors that contributed to health status was type of occupational.
+Tyas et al found that farmers or outdoor jobs rarely use personal equipment tools, such as masks, and are exposed to ash continuously during work.
 Therefore, the risk of respiratory infection was increased.

 The increasing incidence of respiratory infections after an eruption illustrates that volcanic ash might influence bacterial growth due to innate immunity.
-Study of Monick et al19 showed that exposure to ash disrupts the function of macrophages, including autophagy, the ability of bacterial killing, and the inflammatory response.
-Also, exposure to volcanic ash causes a bacterial growth spurt, which statistically increased bacterial culture growth.3 Well-known pathogens in respiratory infections related to a disaster setting include bacterial (Streptococcus pneumoniae, Bordetella pertussis, Mycobacterium tuberculosis, Legionella, Mycoplasma pneumoniae) and viral (influenza, respiratory syncytial virus, adenovirus).20 The ability to differentiate and identify the etiology of pneumonia was important to determine the need for antibiotic therapy for prompt treatment in bacterial infection.
+Study of Monick et al showed that exposure to ash disrupts the function of macrophages, including autophagy, the ability of bacterial killing, and the inflammatory response.
+Also, exposure to volcanic ash causes a bacterial growth spurt, which statistically increased bacterial culture growth.
+Well-known pathogens in respiratory infections related to a disaster setting include bacterial (Streptococcus pneumoniae, Bordetella pertussis, Mycobacterium tuberculosis, Legionella, Mycoplasma pneumoniae) and viral (influenza, respiratory syncytial virus, adenovirus).
+The ability to differentiate and identify the etiology of pneumonia was important to determine the need for antibiotic therapy for prompt treatment in bacterial infection.